 How the cPanel looks like with HostGator?

-Being a customer with HostGator for years allowed me to make comparisons with other providers, and what no other web host offer like them is super easy to use cPanel control panel.
+Being a customer with HostGator for years allowed me to make comparisons with other providers, and what no other web host offer like them is a super easy-to-use cPanel control panel.
 There are no complicated designs and everything is ready to use with a few clicks of the button.
 Here is how their cPanel version looks like:

 That’s just the first part of the full page, there are many other tools and features.